 Hey there sea changers, and welcome to another of my MLM reviews.
 I do these to give those of you looking to fund your sea change via the MLM world an opportunity to decided which program might be suited for you in an online environment.
-Today we investigate a well-known MLM company called Avon – You may have heard of it haha.
+Today we investigate a well-known MLM company my Avon MLM Review – You may have heard of it haha.
 I came across this in a recent post I was writing about cosmetics affiliate programs and was reminded of my mum complaining that she would love to buy more Avon products if she didn’t have to sit through those “God awful parties” to get it.
 So what is the Avon MLM?
 Is it still as it was?
 Let’s find out…

 What is MLM?

-Multi-level marketing (MLM) programs are the mainstay of the ‘party plan’ world of products such as Tupperware, Mary Kay and Amway etc. and a traditional mainstay of Avon.
+Multi-level marketing (MLM) programs are the mainstay of the ‘party plan’ world of products such as Tupperware, Mary Kay and Amway etc. and a traditional mainstay of cosmetics and Avon.
 The multi level aspects of MLM come from its hierarchical nature in which you make commissions based not only on those that you sell to, but also the sales of those whom you ‘sign’ into membership arrangements as well.